 This marketing tactic ensures that you don’t waste time or money marketing to people who might not be interested in what you have to offer.

 Before beginning the search for a PPC company, answer these questions to see if you’re ready.

-1. What do you want to achieve with PPC?
+1. What do you want to achieve with your PPC strategy?

-Why do you want to add PPC to your marketing mix?
+Why do you want to add a PPC strategy to your marketing mix?